 Salt and Pepper: The seasoning is what brings all these lovely flavours together, so don't skimp.
 I like to season each part of this tart, so I season the onions as they cook.
 I season the ricotta after I drop it on and then finally, I season the tomatoes before baking.

-Do note that you want to heat your baking pan as well as your oven.
+- Do note that you want to heat your baking pan in the oven as the oven preheats.
 Placing the tart on a hot pan will help to ensure that your tart has a firm and crispy bottom :)

 This tart is lovely served warm or at room temperature.
 Leftovers will keep in the fridge, though the puff pastry will soften as it sits, especially with the tomato topping.
 If you want to enjoy the leftovers warm, pop onto a baking sheet and place in a 350F oven for 5-10 minutes.
 That should re-crisp it up a bit.